Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Methodology

-This detection standard follows the thresholding of the failure ($\geq 0.5$) and ensure the convergence of the detection (small open ball).
-The choice of $n$ can be decided by the domain experts, it acts as a trade off between the sensitivity and the fidelity.
+This procedure follows the thresholding of the failure ($\geq 0.5$) and ensures the convergence of the detection (small open ball).
+The choice of $n$ can be decided by the domain experts, acting as a trade off between sensitivity and fidelity.